Chapter 7:

 this chapter is to stress the extreme importance of understanding

 "sources" as they affect the nonresident alien like you and me.
-Remember how Frank Brushaber ultimately lost
+Remember how Frank Brushaber

-to be a nonresident alien with respect to
+though he was found to be a nonresident alien with respect to the United States**, his dividend was found to be

-the United States**, his dividend was found to be unearned income from a source
+unearned income from a source inside

-inside the United States**, inside the federal zone.
+the United States**, inside the

 The Informer nicely summarizes the